 On average, 87% of recreational discards are from the private recreational fleet.
-Discards from the charterboat and headboat fleets make up 10% and 3% of the total discards on average, respectively.
+Discards from the charter vessels and headboat fleets make up 10% and 3% of the total discards on average, respectively.
 The number of discards has generally increased over time for each recreational fleet, peaking in 2008 for the private recreational fleet and then declining.
-The number of discards peaked in 1998 for the charterboat fleet, exhibited considerable variability until 2010 and then declined.
+The number of discards peaked in 1998 for the charter vessel fleet, demonstrated considerable variability until 2010 and then declined.
 The pattern in the number of discards from the headboat fleet was similar to the charterboat fleet, except it peaked in 2011 and then declined substantially in 2012.

-Commercial discards prior to the implementation of the IFQ system were dominated by out-ofseason handline vessels.
+Commercial discards prior to the implementation of the Individual Fishing Quota (IFQ) system were dominated by out-of-season handline vessels.
 After the IFQ system was implemented in 2010, discards in the commercial sector have been predominantly from vessels which do not have sufficient gag quota to retain gag landed on a commercial trip.
 Vessels with available gag quota typically land legal-size fish, and do not exhibit high discard rates (see Appendix D).